krisppurg/dimscord/README.md

  You can use [choosenim](https://github.com/dom96/choosenim) or you could download it from [Nim's website](https://nim-lang.org/install.html)

  ### Step 2: Install Dimscord
-Do `nimble install dimscord` or `git clone https://github.com/krisppurg/dimscord`
+Install Dimscord via github `git clone https://github.com/krisppurg/dimscord` Currently, the library has some issues installing on nimble, especially using the git url.

 You will need at least Nim 1.0.0 to install dimscord